ncoghlan/openshift-kallithea/README.md

 More information can be found at https://kallithea-scm.org/

+This quickstart is *not* recommended for production use, but should be perfectly acceptable for running demonstration servers.

 Running on OpenShift
 --------------------

 Create an account at http://openshift.redhat.com/

-Create a DIY application.
-If you may add a PostgreSQL cartridge.
+Create a DIY application, together with a PostgreSQL cartridge:

     rhc app create kallithea diy-0.1 postgresql-9.2

-Add this upstream Kallithea quickstart repo
+Clear out the files from the DIY template:

     rm -R diy .openshift misc README.md
+    git add .
+    git commit -m "Remove template files"

+Add the contents of this Kallithea quickstart repo:

     git remote add quickstart -m master https://github.com/ncoghlan/openshift-kallithea.git git pull -s recursive -X theirs quickstart master